BraxtonMDevelops/rockPaperScissors/README.md

 # About this Project: #

-This project is rock paper scissors in the console of a browser, though this may be adapted later.
+This project is rock paper scissors in the console of a browser, though this may be changed to something more fanciful later.
-It will be written mainly in JavaScript.
+It is written in JavaScript.